SRAVAN-IITB/Image-compression-using-2D-DWT/README.md

-# Image Compression using 2D DWT with Haar Wavelet Basis Function
+# Image Compression using 2D Discrete Wavelet Transform

 ## Overview

-This GitHub repository contains the complete project files for implementing image compression using 2D discrete wavelet transform (DWT) with the Haar wavelet basis function, a voluntary project taken up by us at the end of our Digital Lab course (`EE214`) at **IIT Bombay**.
+This GitHub repository contains the complete project files for implementing image compression using 2D discrete wavelet transform (DWT), a voluntary project taken up by us at the end of our Digital Lab course (`EE214`) at **IIT Bombay**.
 The project employs the _filter-bank implementation technique_ for efficient image processing.

 ## Team
 * [Sravan K Suresh](https://github.com/SRAVAN-IITB)